pi-46-tropical-fox/fancy-todo/Server/api_doc.md

 ### Delete /todos/:id

-> Get a spesific todo
+> Delete a todo owned by an authorized User
+Desc:
+  - User must login to access this site
+  - Only able to delete todo that is owned by authorized User

 _Request Header_
 ```json